sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 **Notes**:

 - Successive invocations of this command will re-attempt the last failed or attempted (but incomplete) migration.
 This command run as if the `-ignore-single-{dirty,pending}-log` flags supplied by the commands `up`, `upto`, and `downto` were enabled.
+- This command checks that the schema of the database is in the correct state for the current version, if schema drift is detected it must be resolved before completing the upgrade.
+[Learn more here.](./schema-drift.md).
 - Successive invocations of this command may *cause* database drift when partial progress is made.
 When making a subsequent upgrade attempt, invoke this command with `-skip-drift-check` ignore the failing startup check.

 ### drift

 The `drift` command describes the current (live) database schema and compares it against the expected schema at the given version.
 The output of this command will include all relevant schema differences that could affect application correctness and performance.
 When schema drift is detected, a diff of the expected and actual Postgres object definitions will be shown, along with instructions on how to manually resolve the disparity.
+[Learn more here.](./schema-drift.md)

 ```
 drift \